In this section, I’m going to pick different foods, alphabetically, and describe their benefits on your health. Yes, there are foods beginning with X!

 The kiwi originates from China and was originally called the “Chinese Gooseberry.
 New Zealanders renamed it “kiwifruit” due to its resemblance to a kiwi bird.
 (Rounded body covered with fuzzy, brown plumage, as pictured above).

 It grows as vines and there are about 60 different species.
-The vines can produced fruit for up to 30 years and survive more than 50 years.
+The vines can produce fruit for up to 30 years and survive more than 50 years.

-Kiwis contain 2 times more vitamin C than oranges and is a rich source of vitamins E and K.
+Kiwis contain 2 times more vitamin C than oranges and are a rich source of vitamins E and K.

 In comparison to other fruits, it offers the greatest amount of vitamins and fibres per gram of fruit.